“Conscious control is the first step toward engaging with others and the outside world. . . .”

 Primary Task Persistence Cards OR Student Persistence Cards - Use these cards to help students persist in a task.
 Are there any students for whom you think this structure might work?
 How could you adapt it?

 Impulse Reflection Graphic Organizer - Impulse control is all about thinking before acting.
-This graphic organizer will help you think through what you did, how it affected you, how it affected others, and what you can try next time to better manage your impulses.
+This graphic organizer will help you think through what you did, how it affected you, how it affected others, and what you can try next time to better manage your impulses. *Which supports EF: Collaboration.

 Great Student Rubric - can support the executive function skills of conscious control AND the SEL competency of self-awareness by setting clear expectations.
 Consider using rubrics to outline what a “great student” looks like and have students self-assess on it periodically.